-- 5.1 CED has a commitment to forward the outcome of the monthly Outturn and Forecast Outturn exercises to the Finance Committee when sitting.
-The Committee has previously sought this information in order to assist in its scrutiny of expenditure performance across the block, with a particular focus on improving the underspend position.
-In the absence of a Finance Committee, summary information will be provided to the Assembly Research and Information Service on request. - 5.2 The information provided is at summary level.
+- 5.1 CED has a commitment to forward the outcome of the monthly Outturn and Forecast Outturn exercises to the Finance Committee.
+The Committee has previously sought this information in order to assist in its scrutiny of expenditure performance across the block, with a particular focus on improving the underspend position. - 5.2 The information provided is at summary level.
 The return shows monthly profiles for each department in respect of non ring-fenced resource expenditure, ringfenced resource expenditure and capital investment, including each of the previous returns totals against its most relevant monitoring position.
 It does not provide a breakdown by spending area. - 5.3 This information is provided without detailed contextual information that would be needed to explain any significant variances against plans within individual Departments. - 5.4 In line with the Improved Spending Performance initiative and the measure of the NI Executive forecasting accuracy applied by HMT, the forecasting will be reported as required at departmental level for each of the three categories mentioned above along with the variance.
 Where a department shows a variance in excess of that reported by other departments we will seek an explanation from that department.
-Departments should note that the Finance Committee when sitting may share this information, along with other financial data, with other committees.
-Details of the calculation performed and an example of the information forwarded to Finance Committee / ARIS is provided at Annex B.
+Departments should note that the Finance Committee may share this information, along with other financial data, with other committees.